SackeyDavid/cursor-eod-mcp/README.md

   }
 }
 ```
 2. Restart Cursor so it picks up the server.
-Or toggle off and on the cursor-eod-mcp MCP Server from the "Tools & MCP" Settings page.
+Or toggle off and on the cursor-eod-mcp MCP Server from the Cursor "Tools & MCP" Settings page.
 3. In Cursor chat, try:
 ```
 list_channels